Skip to main content

 A central routing layer directly proxies CRUD requests to each cluster's API Server.

-• How it works: Central layer makes direct API calls to each cluster
+• How it works: Direct API calls from a central point to each cluster

 A central controller monitors each cluster's state via Informer-based List-Watch and synchronizes through CRDs.

-• How it works: Central controller watches and synchronizes each cluster's state
+• How it works: Central controller monitors and synchronizes each cluster's state

-• Limitations: Watch event overflow at ~10+ clusters, Informer cache size limits, risk of plaintext credential storage
+• Cons: Watch event overflow at ~10+ clusters, Informer cache size limits, plaintext credential storage risk

 Kubefed Project Status

-Kubefed (v2) in Kubernetes SIG is effectively in maintenance mode.
-Not recommended for new projects.
+Kubefed (v2) is effectively in maintenance mode by the Kubernetes SIG.
+It is not recommended for new projects.

-Agents in each cluster Pull the desired state from a central source (Git or hub cluster) and Reconcile locally.
-This follows the same principle as kubelet receiving Pod specs and executing them locally.
+Agents in each cluster pull the desired state from a central source (Git or hub cluster) and reconcile locally.
+This follows the same principle as kubelet receiving Pod specs and running them locally.

-• How it works: Each cluster agent independently Pulls desired state and Reconciles locally
+• How it works: Each cluster agent independently pulls the desired state and reconciles locally

-• Limitations: Requires agent deployment to all clusters
+• Cons: Requires agent deployment on all clusters

 Pattern Comparison Summary